sametirkoren/sametirkoren/README.md

 ## 💼 Job

-I'm working as a Software Engineer in Meta Agency
+I'm working as a Software Engineer in Yılmaz Redüktör

 ## 🧠 Know / Using